- Why does UBC have a strategic plan, and what is it used for?

 Since Place and Promise was launched in 2009, the university has made great progress.
 It will serve us well to pause and reflect on our achievements and our changing world, and to think about how we would like to grow and adapt over the next 25 years.

 Place and Promise was introduced in 2009 by President Stephen Toope.
-This plan will remain in place until a new plan has been formally approved by the UBC Board of Governors.
+This plan will remain in place until a new plan has been endorsed by the UBC Board of Governors.

 UBC’s people live and work across the province of British Columbia – at our two main campuses in Vancouver and the Okanagan, at our distributed learning sites in hospital and health care centres throughout the province, and at unique locations such as the UBC Learning Exchange.
 Our strategic plan will apply to initiatives throughout our institution.